 The Reflected Best Self (RBS) is a powerful exercise that provides a 360-degree view of your strengths.
-Using this approach helps examine the impact you’ve made on people in various aspects of your life.
+Using this approach helps examine the impact you’ve made on people in various aspects of your professional and personal life.
 At the end of this exercise, you will be able to answer the question “When am I at my best?” and better see your strengths from an outsider’s perspective.

 Ready to jump in?

 1. List: Make a list of 8 to 10 people from different contexts in your life who would be able to provide a specific example of when you’ve been at your best.
 Make sure to diversify the people you ask.
-For instance, you could consider friends, family, co-workers, mentors, coaches, teachers, or supervisors.
+For instance, you could consider friends, family members, co-workers, mentors, coaches, teachers, or supervisors.